 - 1. Collaborating and fostering government-to-government relationships with Aboriginal governments; - 2.
 Advancing, finalizing, and implementing land, resources, and self-government agreements, including ongoing post-devolution initiatives; - 3.
-Increasing transparency and accountability, and strengthening consensus government; - 4.
+Increasing transparency and accountability and strengthening consensus government through improved communications; - 4.
 Building stronger relationships with community governments and stakeholders; - 5.
-Support initiatives designed to increase the number of women running for elected office in the NWT.
+Supporting initiatives designed to increase the number of women running for elected office in the NWT.